About coaching AND ADVISORY

 -

 Not at all.
-Sessions generally take place online via Google Meet, so I work with people anywhere.
+Sessions can take place virtually via Zoom so we can work together wherever you are located..

 And if you prefer to meet face to face, we can look at that too.